Edric-cui/Portfolio1/_posts/2018-06-04-Case Study Tracking Vital Signs.md

 1. Taught in school so many times but still relevant, "understanding user and their motivation is key to good design".

-1. there are many ways to understand users, and sometimes they don't even know themselves very well.
+1. There are many ways to understand users, and sometimes they don't even know themselves very well.
 For example, medical experts know patients more than anyone, and they can provide valuable opinions.

-1. even if it's impossible to test with real users, internal testing with colleagues, families, other team-members can still provide useful feedback.
+1. Even if it's impossible to test with real users, internal testing with colleagues, families, other team-members can still provide useful feedback.

 1. A user flow can be repeated many times, and then users may not flow as intended afterwards.